How to optimize and speed up your server by more than 20%

 A majority of website files are text files such as HTML, CSS and JS.
 These files can be compressed to less than a 10th of their size, which will result in faster file download speed, and thereby faster page loads.

 We maintain websites for small to large online businesses.
-We periodically audit the page load speeds of these sites, and page compression efficiency is one of things we check.
+We periodically audit the page load speeds of these sites, and page compression efficiency is one thing we check.

 In some sites that have abrupt traffic spikes (such as during marketing campaigns), compression could cause a performance impact.
 This is because compressing a page requires server CPU.
 In such sites, we use statically compressed CSS and JS files, so that CPU usage is saved.